 Namely, a child, an indentured servant nearly a slave, living in a colonial gulag, where the educated indigenous population had been killed or silenced, where education was forbidden, where servitude was enforced through torture, and execution and slave labor was to result in the death of nearly 10,000,000 people and where ritualized amputations of limbs for both minor or any infraction and for shows of force were common, exactly what should the boy have said?
 His lordship, Mister Kurtz has shuffled off this mortal coil and we shall not see his like again, sir.

-Mind you this tripe, these somersaults in illogic and hackery are from a Nobel winner and a tenured professor at a prestigious university.
+Mind you this tripe, these somersaults in illogic and hackery are from an internationally lauded novelist, and a tenured professor at a prestigious university.
 Were a right wing goon to write something similar and substitute say, Obama or Dickens for Conrad, the left, or its pale imitation, would be in a frenzy over the lies half truths and ugly distortions.